bitwalker/conform/README.md

 ]
 ```

 This looks pretty daunting, but I've provided mix tasks to help you generate the schema from your existing `config.exs` file.
 Once you've gotten the schema tightened up though, you'll start to understand why it's worth a little extra effort up front.
-So schemas consist of two types of things, mappings, and translations.
+So schemas consist of two types of things: mappings and translations.
 Mappings are defined by four properties:

 - `:doc`, documentation on what this setting is, and how to use it
 - `:to`, if you want friendly names for not so friendly app settings, `:to` tells conform what setting this mapping applies to in the generated `.config`
 - `:datatype`, the datatype of the value, currently supports binary, charlist, atom, integer, float, ip (a tuple of strings `{ip, port}`), enum, and lists of one of those types.
 I currently am planning on supporting user-defined types, but that work has not yet been completed.
 - `:default`, optional, the value to use if one is not supplied for this setting.
 Should be the same form as the datatype for the setting.
 So for example, if you have a setting, `myapp.foo`, with a datatype of `[enum: [:info, :warn, :error]]`, then your default value should be one of those three atoms.

-After a mapping is parsed according to it's schema definition, if a translation function with an arity of 2 or 3 exists for that mapping, the function is called with the following parameters: `mapping` and `value`, and optionally `accumulator` if you provide a translation function with an arity of 3.
-The `mapping` parameter is basically what you would expect: the mapping for the setting associated with the currently executing translation.
+After a mapping is parsed according to its schema definition, if a translation function with an arity of 2 or 3 exists for that mapping, the function is called with the following parameters: `mapping` and `value`, and optionally `accumulator`, if you provide a translation function with an arity of 3.
+The `mapping` parameter is basically what you would expect -- the mapping for the setting associated with the currently executing translation.
 The `value` is of course the value you are translating. `accumulator` is a bit different, but works the way it sounds.
 If you provide multiple mappings with the same `to` path, then translations for those mappings will receive an accumulated value for that config setting.
 In the example above, you can see I defined multiple mappings that all had different names, but pointed to the same underlying field.
 Each translation handles both the case where the accumulator is nil, or already contains a list of values.
 Let's take a look at what the final output of the combined .conf and schema files will look like.

 ```erlang
 [{lager, [